Skip to main content

 Linux (DEB)

-All logs are stored in the /var/log/ directory, and the PostgreSQL database server log can be found in the subdirectory /var/log/postgresql/.
+All logs are stored in the directory /var/log/ and for the PostgreSQL database server you will find it in the subdirectory /var/log/postgresql/.

 For example: